-Students planning to teach children with disabilities must complete the professional core as outlined by the College of Education and Behavioral Sciences and follow the course of study specifically designed for either of the following Licensure area emphases: K-8 interventionist, 6-12 interventionist, or K-12 comprehensive.
-For additional information, refer to the section of the Catalog that deals with your academic major.
+Students planning to teach children with disabilities must complete the professional core and follow the course of study specifically designed for either of the following Licensure area emphases: K-8 interventionist, 6-12 interventionist, or K-12 comprehensive.
+For additional information, refer to the section of the catalog that deals with your academic major.

-Requirements for 4+1 B.S. in Biology/M.A.T.
+Requirements for B.S. in Biology/Masters of Art in Teaching